leomotors/leomotors/README.md

 ## 🚂

-This [repository](https://github.com/Leomotors/Leomotors) is also a monorepo running workflows like updating data and readme!
+This [repository](https://github.com/Leomotors/Leomotors) is also a monorepo running workflows like updating data, readme and also source codes of websites such as personal homepage, portfolio and resume!
+(See `apps` directory)